 - Create an updated resume to be used for applying for internships, volunteer or part-time jobs.

-- Utilize the Navigator database to access internships and part-time job postings.
-(Professional level positions are also posted in Navigator.)
+- Utilize the Handshake database to access internships and part-time job postings.
+(Professional level positions are also posted in Handshake.)

 - Attend Career Center programs, career fairs and networking forums to learn more about careers, practice networking and meet internship recruiters.